Tanker Trailer Safety: Surge, Rollovers & How to Drive Safely

 Understanding Liquid Surge

 Liquid surge is the single most important safety concept in tanker trucking.
 It is the movement of liquid cargo inside the tank during changes in speed or direction — braking, acceleration, lane changes, and turns.
 Because the liquid is not fixed in place (unlike palletized freight in a dry van), it continues moving even after the truck stops accelerating or braking.
+For a deeper look at the physics, see our companion guide on liquid surge tank safety.

 Forward Surge (Braking)